Using the JAWS Scripts For Microsoft Teams

 System Requirements For JAWS Users

-These scripts require JAWS 2019 or greater.
-JAWS versions prior to 2019 do not include native Teams scripts, which these scripts load in order to avoid blocking JAWS native support.
+These scripts require JAWS 2019 or later.
+Older JAWS versions do not include native Teams scripts,

 Script Installation Instructions